Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Supersymmetric lattice models

 brings us to the essence of the framework that we develop in this manuscript: We can identify the two sublattices of a bipartite graph (on the right) as fermionic and bosonic partners in a SUSY theory (middle), whose tight-binding models must be isospectral, up to zero modes (on the left).
 Taking the square root of \eqref{eq:SUSY_square} gives

-which lets us identify the bipartite lattice geometry, given by the adjacency matrix {\bf A} (right), with the SUSY charge (middle), and whose tight-binding spectrum must be the square root of the tight-binding spectra of its two subgraphs, up to zero modes (left).
+which lets us identify the bipartite lattice geometry, given by the adjacency matrix {\bf A} (right), with the supercharge (middle), and whose tight-binding spectrum must be the square root of the tight-binding spectra of its two subgraphs, up to zero modes (left).

-To illustrate these statements, we can go back to our initial example of the SUSY correspondence of Fig.~\ref{fig:susy-kagome-honeycomb}: The honeycomb and kagome lattices are, in this framework, supersymmetric partners which are connected via the honeycomb-X lattice -- their parent bipartite lattice or, equivalently, the SUSY charge.
+To illustrate these statements, we can go back to our initial example of the SUSY correspondence of Fig.~\ref{fig:susy-kagome-honeycomb}: The honeycomb and kagome lattices are, in this framework, supersymmetric partners which are connected via the honeycomb-X lattice -- their parent bipartite lattice or, equivalently, the supercharge.
 The energy spectra of the three lattices are indeed connected to one another as described above; the honeycomb and kagome tight-binding Hamiltonians are isospectral up to a zero mode on the kagome side, while the spectrum of the honeycomb-X lattice is indeed the square root spectrum of the other two.
 It has symmetric positive and negative energy branches, or particle-hole symmetry in the parlance of condensed matter physics, corresponding to the positive/negative square roots.
 The zero mode of the kagome lattice survives as a mid-spectrum flat band in the honeycomb-X spectrum.
 The quadratic band minima at the $\Gamma$-point of the honeycomb and kagome energy spectra become linear modes forming a Dirac cone at the $\Gamma$-point in the honeycomb-X spectrum.
 In fact the two latter observations -- particle-hole symmetry and (higher-order) linear band crossings -- are generic features of the energy spectra of bipartite lattices, whose origin can be naturally explained with our SUSY framework.